namenemo/train-nas/README.md

 I do not change the default fine-tuning technique in their source code.
 In order to match each task, I change the code of input image shape and output numbers.

-Search phase time for all NAS methods is two days as well as the retrain time.
-Average results are reported based on three repeat times.
+Search phase time for all NAS methods is **two days** as well as the retrain time.
+Average results are reported based on **three repeat times**.

 For NAO, it requires too much computing resources, so I only use NAO-WS that provides the pipeline script.